PurwadhikaDev/AlphaGroup_JC_DS_OL_15_FinalProject/README.md

   - Strategy: Coordinate with multiple major Brazilian marketplaces from 'Olist store' a flash sale event during the second quarter of the year, as this period has the highest frequency of transactions.
 Leveraging this peak activity can drive even higher sales, attract more buyers, and encourage customer engagement.
 The event can be tailored to include discounts, bundling offers, and exclusive deals to maximize participation and revenue.

   - Output: Decrease Recency value to less than 50 days without an order passed through Olist and increase Frequency (to 15 orders/month), and Monetary values (to at least 20k Brazilian Reals total) of 558 of the 1,116 'Potential' sellers aforementioned deemed as 'declining'.
-These goals are to be achieved within two years of publishing this notebook.
+These goals are to be achieved by the end of 2019.

 The main products are sports_leisure, health_beauty, housewares, auto, furniture_decor, cool_stuff, computers_accessories, baby, toys, garden_tools